llord1/llord1.github.io/07c-PoliceSurvey.md

 Demographic questions included questions on Age, Gender (with the option to self-describe), Ethnicity/Race (with the option to self-describe), and Highest Level of Education as those may add additional context to one's linguistic background; the list of Ethnicity/Race options was inspired by historical settlement data specific to the region, as well as recent immigration data {% cite pm_slu_citizenship_2015 imi_team_2021 slu_cip_2020 %}.
 An enquiry is also made about one's Citizenship, as this may give additional details as to whether locals or foreign nationals are more likely to be exposed to diverse linguistic backgrounds that benefit the force.

 Questions into the number of years as a member of the RSLPF and one's rank may reflect one's experiences and one's likelihood of exposure to multilingual situations; salary questions may speak to possible future incentives for utilising or acquiring additional language skills.
 Location details on the current base station/ department/ unit of participants may also reveal details about language hotspots on the island; which locations might have high numbers of certain languages, as well as reflect the number of RSLPF capable of addressing those needs.
+According to reports, 'the majority of tourists visit Saint Lucia as part of a cruise.
+Most of their time is likely to be spent in Castries, although Soufriere, Marigot Bay, and Gros Islet are popular locations to visit' {% cite min_health_2016 %}.

 Linguistic questions enquired into participant awareness of non-English language assistance programmes in their work environment, if multilinguals' skills were ever a useful asset, and if they perceived language barriers while executing their required tasks; it is hoped that such data could lead to improved training on currently available resources, or inspire improved resource allocation towards language needs.